moritzrupp/LaTeX-Template-For-Scientific-Papers/README.md

 * additional template for a self-bended jewel case (InDesign and PDF)
 * definition of custom commands for citation with the package `nomenclature`

-In this template the glossary and list of abbreviations aren't done with the package `nomenclature` anymore.
-Instead the package `glossaries` is used for the glossary and the package `acronym` is used for the list of abbrevations.
+In this template the glossary and list of abbreviations aren't done with the package `nomenclature` anymore. ~~Instead the package `glossaries` is used for the glossary and the package `acronym` is used for the list of abbrevations.~~ Instead of `nomenclature` the `glossaries` package is used.
+Acronyms as well as glossary entries are done that way.
+Examples are provided in the template.
 Now they can be used seperately.
 Therefore the custom commands by Felix and the script `makemyindex` are removed.

 Because I'm studying at the [Baden-Wuerttemberg Cooperative State University Stuttgart](http://www.dhbw-stuttgart.de/service/english/about-us.html) and the students have to write a thesis every practical term, the template fits the requirements of the uni.
 The listings are moved to the front again and the titlepage is customised.
 For the bibliography the package `biblatex` is now used.
-The bibliography style is `authoryear`.
+The bibliography style is `authoryear-ibid` and as backend `biber` is used instead of `bibtex`.
+I also customized the labels in the bibliography such that they are bold.
 You can easily define the heading of the bibliography in the meta definitions.

 ###Notes